lucasnevespereira/go-gituser/README.md

 #### Flags

-The flag `--help` or `-help` is a default flag in go that prints existing flags.
+The flag `help` is a default flag that prints existing flags.

-The flag `--manual` or `-manual` will print some information about the program.
+The flag `manual` will print some information about the program.

-The flag `--info` or `-info` that will print some information about the accounts.
+The flag `info` that will print some information about the accounts.

-The flag `--now` or `-now` that will print what git account is currently active.
+The flag `now` that will print what git account is currently active.

 ```
 gituser <flag>